 As face masks are increasingly required in public or at new work places, we now find ourselves wearing some kind of face covering almost every day.
-A can be a great alternative to disposable masks, but cloth face masks do need to be washed regularly.
+A high quality cloth face mask can be a great alternative to disposable masks, but cloth face masks do need to be washed regularly.
 The CDC suggests that a cloth face mask be washed daily after each use.
 Here are some simple steps you can follow to keep your cloth face mask looking great and free from any viruses or bacteria.

 How should you wash a face mask?

 With soap and warm water.
 In order to prolong the life of your cloth mask, hand washing is best.
 The following method is especially good for fabric face masks like ours.

 You’ll need a few things to clean your cloth face mask effectively.

 - A large pot or empty sink you can fill up.

 - Warm water.

 - A few drops of soap: laundry detergent, hand soap, or dish soap will all work fine.